UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 **Sensing Element - PIN Diode**: The sensing element of the detection part is a semiconductor PIN diode.
 Selected for its ability to effectively detect ionizing radiation with high accuracy by absorbing particle energy, the diode is positioned under the top side of the box.
 Its precise location is marked on the top label of the casing, guiding proper orientation during installation.

 The design and structural features of the AIRDOS04's detection part are meticulously crafted to ensure both durability and high performance in cosmic radiation detection.
-Detection components are permanently in-build within a robust aluminum casing.
+Detection components are permanently built into a robust aluminum casing.

 The detection part is fixed and non-removable, contrasting with the easily insertable data storage and power modules.
 This fixed installation is critical as it maintains the integrity and calibration of the sensitive components, ensuring consistent performance over the operational life of the detector.

 The detector is designed to allow for easy insertion of data storage and power modules.
-This feature is beneficial for quick maintenance, and data module replacement, enabling these maintenance tasks to be completed efficiently without disturbing the detector's core components.
+This feature is beneficial for quick maintenance and data module replacement, enabling these maintenance tasks to be completed efficiently without disturbing the detector's core components.

-## AIRDOS04`s Digital, Data Storage and Power Module
+## AIRDOS04`s Digital, Data Storage, and Power Module

 The AIRDOS04B, designed with efficiency and modularity in mind, separates its detection capabilities from its data storage and power supply functions.
 These functions are executed through interchangeable modules, which also act as processor units with firmware, data storage with high capacity, and power sources.